|

 after Amy returned

 to work from maternity leave.
-M is now in full-day
+They first attended part-time

 We have practiced equally shared parenting since M’s birth.
 In